aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### What are the subnets and ports used by an application using the AWS SDK?

-An application which calls Amazon Chime APIs via the [AWS SDK](https://aws.amazon.com/tools/), like [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html), connects to the global service endpoint in the us-east-1 region: [service.chime.aws.amazon.com](https://service.chime.aws.amazon.com/), or [service-fips.chime.aws.amazon.com](https://service-fips.chime.aws.amazon.com/) with TCP:443.
+An application which calls Amazon Chime APIs via the [AWS SDK](https://aws.amazon.com/tools/), like [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html), connects to the global service endpoint in the `us-east-1` region: [service.chime.aws.amazon.com](https://service.chime.aws.amazon.com/), or [service-fips.chime.aws.amazon.com](https://service-fips.chime.aws.amazon.com/) with `TCP:443`.

-The URIs resolve to IP addresses in the AMAZON subnets for us-east-1, as published in the [AWS ip-ranges.json](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).
+The URIs resolve to IP addresses in the `AMAZON` subnets for `us-east-1`, as published in the [AWS ip-ranges.json](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).

 ### What are the subnets and ports used by a client running the Amazon Chime SDK?

-A client running the Amazon Chime SDK connects to the Amazon Chime service via URIs (never direct IP addresses) that are part of the *.chime.aws domain.
-The URIs resolve to IP addresses in the CHIME_MEETINGS subnets, as published in the [AWS ip-ranges.json](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html), which is currently a single subnet: 99.77.128.0/18.
+A client running the Amazon Chime SDK connects to the Amazon Chime service via URIs (never direct IP addresses) that are part of the `*.chime.aws` domain.
+The URIs resolve to IP addresses in the `CHIME_MEETINGS` subnets, as published in the [AWS ip-ranges.json](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html), which is currently a single subnet: `99.77.128.0/18`.

-The Amazon Chime SDK will use TCP:443 for https and websocket connectivity, and UDP:3478 for media.
-If UDP:3478 is blocked, the SDK falls back to TCP, however the video experience will be poor, and audio will use a region specific subnet assigned by [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/).
+The Amazon Chime SDK will use `TCP:443` for https and websocket connectivity, and `UDP:3478` for media.
+If `UDP:3478` is blocked, the SDK falls back to TCP.
+However the video experience will be poor, and audio will use a region specific subnet assigned by [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/).

+Some features such as Amazon Voice Focus require accessing Amazon CloudFront.

 ### Can a client running the Amazon Chime SDK connect to the service via a proxy?